kideny/phalcon-mvc-template/README.md

 To run this application on your machine, you need at least:

-    PHP >= 5.6
+    PHP >= 7.1

-    Phalcon >= 3.1
+    Phalcon >= 3.4

     Apache Web Server with mod_rewrite enabled, and AllowOverride Options (or All) in your httpd.conf or Nginx Web Server Latest Phalcon Framework extension installed/enabled

-    MySQL >= 5.6
+    MySQL >= 5.7

 Then you'll need to create the database and initialize schema:

-echo 'CREATE DATABASE dragonphp' | mysql -u root cat schemas/qaytmaydi.sql | mysql -u root dragonphp
+echo 'CREATE DATABASE Phalcon-MVC-Template' | mysql -u root cat schemas/qaytmaydi.sql | mysql -u root Phalcon-MVC-Template

 Also you can override application config by creating app/config/config.php (already gitignored).
 Installing Dependencies via Composer

-DragonPHP's dependencies must be installed using Composer.
+Phalcon-MVC-Template's dependencies must be installed using Composer.
 Install composer in a common location or in your project:

 curl -s http://getcomposer.org/installer | php

 Run the composer installer:

-cd dragonphp
+cd Phalcon-MVC-Template
 php composer.phar install

 Improving this Sample

 Phalcon is an open source project and a volunteer effort.
-DragonPHP does not have human resources fully dedicated to the mainteniance of this software.
+Phalcon-MVC-Template does not have human resources fully dedicated to the mainteniance of this software.
 If you want something to be improved or you want a new feature please submit a Pull Request.
 License

-DragonPHP is open-sourced software licensed under the New MIT License.
+Phalcon-MVC-Template is open-sourced software licensed under the New MIT License.